 Downstream’s project with Vmware in Silicon Valley is another stone in the infinity gauntlet of projects continuing to raise the bar for the sometimes unimaginative AV industry.
 Signage solutions are increasingly becoming “how big a video wall do you want it to be?” or rather mode dictated by the newest tech that has come to market ie. transparent displays or curved video walls.
 The AV systems that downstream consistently put out into the world however, use a mix of old and new techniques to integrate with architecture and produce bespoke content in a way many of us have never fathomed to venture.
 One such example is the projection mapped globe to display real time data of Vmware feeds mapped to regions on the globe.

-I know many consultants, myself included, who when provided the outlandish request from the client would simply revert to the safe, “video wall.”
-Despite the understanding that the first rule of “beautiful AV” is to do everything to make the AV invisible.
+I know many AV consulting services, myself included, who when provided the outlandish request from the client would simply revert to the safe, “video wall.”
+Despite the understanding that the first rule of “beautiful Audio Visual” is to do everything to make the AV invisible.
 Vivid Sydney is a showcase of such misdirect having the projectors for the opera house on the other side of Circular Quay.

 THE FIRST RULE OF “BEAUTIFUL AV” IS TO DO EVERYTHING TO MAKE THE AV INVISIBLE